 Social Media Participation Guidelines

-We will do our best to ensure that our social media channels represent our corporate values of being respectful, responsive and progressive.
+We’ll always do our best to ensure that our social media channels represent our corporate values of being respectful and responsive.
 Our social media channels are moderated by Community Managers because we want to ensure that everyone stays on topic and that it’s a productive conversation for everyone participating.

 To help ensure that everyone has a positive experience on our social media channels, here are a few simple guidelines: